BackstagecrewIS/BackstagecrewIS.github.io/README.md

 * ### User Stories
   - #### First Time Visitor Goals

-    a As a first time visitor, Iwant to know that I am on the correct website.
+    a.
+As a first time visitor, I want to know that I am on the correct website.
 (There is more than one Alexandra Hotel).

-    b As a first time visitor, I want to be able to use the site to find the information I am looking for.
+    b.
+As a first time visitor, I want to be able to use the site to find the information I am looking for.

-    c As a first time visitor, I want the site to be intuitive.
+    c.
+As a first time visitor, I want the site to be intuitive.
 I want to be able to understand the navigation without instructions.

-    d As a first time visitor, I want to find directions to the pub.
+    d.
+As a first time visitor, I want to find directions to the pub.

   - #### Returning Visitor Goals

-    a As a returning visitor, I want to know what beers are available before my visit to the hotel.
+    a.
+As a returning visitor, I want to know what beers are available before my visit to the hotel.

-    b As a returning visitor, I want to be able to find the contact form to send a message to the pub,
+    b.
+As a returning visitor, I want to be able to find the contact form to send a message to the pub,

-    c As a returning visitor, I want to find information about boking a room for the night.
+    c.
+As a returning visitor, I want to find information about boking a room for the night.

   - #### Frequent User Goals

-    a As a frequent user, I want to see what beers are available.
+    a.
+As a frequent user, I want to see what beers are available.

-    b As a returning visitor, I want more information about continental beers.
+    b.
+As a returning visitor, I want more information about continental beers.

-    c As a frequent user, I want to find links to the pub's social media accounts.
+    c.
+As a frequent user, I want to find links to the pub's social media accounts.

 * Design Considerations
   - Colour Scheme